How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 -lacking a sense of gratitude and graciousness.

-I try not to think of what I want to say next.
 When I am in awareness, I take some time after someone has finished speaking, even just a few seconds, to absorb what they said to me.

 I read once that giving someone focused attention is one of the highest forms of love, and so I figure that’s sort of a low-hanging fruit to loving others.